Short-Term Scientific Missions

 The projects in line with the 2020/21 work plan of INTEGRAPE will be prioritized.
 In particular projects including genome and genome variation data management plans; transcriptomics, proteomics and metabolomics data management plans or phenotyping data management plans are welcome to help the consortium to develop on real use cases of general guidelines.
+The applicants should mention in their proposal how they will apply the established guidelines.
 Special considerations will be made regarding the participation of researchers from Inclusiveness Target Countries.

 For guidelines on the submitting on the eCOST portal, please consult the PDF guide available at https://www.cost.eu/funding/how-to-get-funding/documents-and-guidelines/

 Applicants must be engaged in a research program in an institution from a COST country participating in the COST Action.
 The host institution must be a COST country or a non-COST institution officially participating in the COST Action, http://www.cost.eu/COST_Actions/ca/CA17111?parties.
 The average contribution for a mission is a fixed grant up to 3500euro, based on the applicant’s budget request and the decision from STSM committee (five researchers from the Core Group of the Action).
 For full eligibility criteria please check the Vademecum available at https://www.cost.eu/cost-actions/cost-actions-networking-tools/.
 The selection of successful STSM applicants will be done so in consideration of the scientific scope of the proposed mission and how the mission can support the Action in achieving its scientific objectives (as guidelines for preparation of an successful application,